outreachy/website/docs/intern-agreement.md

 reside throughout the duration of the program;

-(b) you (i) are not a resident of Crimea, or a resident or national of Cuba, Iran, North Korea, or Syria, or (ii) you have disclosed that you are a national of Iran, North Korea, or Syria, participating in the Program to Conservancy and are not currently residing in one of these countries;
+(b) you (i) are not a resident of Crimea, or a resident or national of Cuba, Iran, North Korea, Russia, or Syria, or (ii) you have disclosed that you are a national of Iran, North Korea, Russia, or Syria, participating in the Program to Conservancy and are not currently residing in one of these countries;

 (c) you are not a person or entity restricted by US export controls or